COVID-19 RT-PCR TEST

-Results are expected to take up to 2-3 days and are determined by the lab processing speed – not your doctor.
+Results are expected to take up to 1-2 days and are determined by the lab processing speed – not your doctor.
 Our office will notify you when we get your results.
-On average the turn around time is 2 days to get the result.

 What are the known and potential risks and benefits of the test?